Financial-Times/x-dash/components/x-teaser/readme.md

 ### Properties

 As covered in the [features](#features) documentation the teaser properties, or _props_, have also been split into logical groups.
 No props are mandatory and no defaults are set, but [presets](#presets) are available for common combinations.
-In cases where props conflict the [rules engine](#rules) will decide which should take precedence.
-There is TypeScript definition available for props.
+In cases where props conflict [rules](#rules) should decide which should take precedence.
+There is a TypeScript definition available for props.

 #### Feature Props